Mukuldev21/SwiftGuard/README.md

 ## Prerequisites

 -   Node.js v18+
--   A Google Cloud Project with Gemini API enabled.
--   An API Key.
+-   An API Key for your chosen LLM Provider (Google Gemini, DeepSeek, or Groq).

 ## Installation